Frankie Amaya

-Franuel "Frankie" Amaya (born September 26, 2000) is an American professional soccer player who plays as a midfielder for Major League Soccer club New York Red Bulls.
-Born in Santa Ana, California, Amaya played with youth club Pateadores before playing college soccer for the UCLA Bruins.
-Following his freshman season with the Bruins, Amaya was selected with the first overall pick in the 2019 MLS SuperDraft by expansion club FC Cincinnati.
+Franuel "Frankie" Amaya (born September 26, 2000) is an American professional soccer player who plays as a midfielder for MLS club Los Angeles FC, on loan from Liga MX club Toluca.

-After playing with FC Cincinnati for two seasons, Amaya was traded to the New York Red Bulls.

-Career
+Club career

 Youth and college

 Amaya played club soccer for Pateadores SC in Orange County, California.
 With the club, he helped the team win the region's West Conference and was named the West Conference Best XI.
 Ahead of the 2018 NCAA Division I men's soccer season, Amaya was listed as a four-star recruit by TopDrawerSoccer.com, and ranked number six overall in the IMG Academy Top 150 for his graduating class.
 Amaya was also listed by TDS has the number one club player in Southern California, and the number four midfielder nationally.

-During the 2018 season, Amaya, made 14 appearances with UCLA, 10 of which were starts.
-Amaya made his college soccer debut on August 24, 2018 against Coastal Carolina.
-With UCLA, Amaya scored twice, with his first goal coming on September 22, 2018 against UC Santa Barbara in a 1–3 loss.
-Amaya tallied two assists on the season with his first coming on August 28, 2018 against UC San Diego, and his second coming on October 13, 2018 against San Diego State.
+During the 2018 season, Amaya made 14 appearances with UCLA, 10 of which were starts.
+Amaya made his college soccer debut on August 24, 2018, against Coastal Carolina.
+With UCLA, Amaya scored twice, with his first goal coming on September 22, 2018, against UC Santa Barbara in a 1–3 loss.
+Amaya tallied two assists on the season with his first coming on August 28, 2018, against UC San Diego, and his second coming on October 13, 2018, against San Diego State.
 Amaya did not appear for any more matches with UCLA after October 28, as he joined the U.S. under 20s for the 2018 CONCACAF U-20 Championship.

 At the conclusion of the 2018 Pac-12 Conference men's soccer season, Amaya was honored with Freshman All-American, First Team All-Pac-12, and Second Team All-Far West Region honors.